 A cold salad plate makes a fine lunch.
-You can laugh over the ridiculously low calorie count while you eat this one, featuring shirataki "miracle noodles."
+You can laugh over the ridiculously low calorie count while you eat this one, featuring shirataki “miracle noodles.”
 It contains about 150 calories per serving.
-(All about shirataki: check my blog.)
+(All about shirataki: Do You Believe in Miracles?)

 2 tbsp (30 mL) lime juice

 1 tbsp (15 mL) each: low-sodium soy sauce, water

 1 tsp (5 mL) each: fish sauce, sriracha